-We are a fabless semiconductor company that designs, develops and markets Very Fast SRAMs primarily for the networking and telecommunications markets.
-We were founded in March 1995 to develop SRAMs then targeted principally at the personal computer, or PC, market.
-We shipped our first products in commercial volumes in fiscal 1998.
-During that year, we changed our focus from marketing commodity SRAMs in the highly competitive PC market to developing and marketing advanced Very Fast SRAMs for the networking and telecommunications markets.
-Subsequent to fiscal 1998, product sales in these markets have represented approximately 70% to 90% of our net revenues.
+We are a fabless semiconductor company that designs, develops and markets Very Fast static random access memories, or SRAMs, primarily for the networking and telecommunications markets.
 We are subject to the highly cyclical nature of the semiconductor industry, which has experienced significant fluctuations, often in connection with fluctuations in demand for the products in which semiconductor devices are used.
 Beginning in fiscal 2001, the networking and telecommunications markets experienced an extended period of severe contraction, during which our operating results sharply declined.
 Between fiscal 2004 and fiscal 2006, demand for networking and telecommunications equipment recovered.
-In recent quarters, demand for such equipment has accelerated and, as a result, our operating results have improved.
+During the first three quarters of fiscal 2007, demand for such equipment accelerated and, as a result, our operating results improved.
+In the fourth quarter of fiscal 2007 and the first quarter of fiscal 2008, revenues again declined due, in part, to the implementation of a "lean manufacturing" program by our largest customer, Cisco Systems.